joejag/aws_exam_notes/databases.md

 - read replica creation has no downtime.
 Thought can create CPU spikes on first creation
 - Database restores only work in a region, you can change AZ
 - Don't connect directly to the RDS, create a Route53 CNAME and change that

+# Quiz

+- Athena supports JSON, Apache ORC & Parquet, it does not support XML
+- Dyanmo is charged by capacity and storage
+- Size limit for dbs is 16Tb for IOPS ones
+- If you need rapid response in prod, provision IOPS in RDS